2026 Board Members and Officers

 Election of the Board of Directors members is conducted in conjunction with the Annual Membership Meeting as required by NAMI Tallahassee’s bylaws.
 The Board elects officers at its January meeting.

-The Board of Directors a full roster, with 15 members currently serving.
+The Board of Directors is a full roster, with 15 members currently serving.
 The Board of Directors governs and manages the affiliate.
-If you wish to volunteer to serve on the Board, please watch for our announcement that nominations are open for 2025, in either August or September of 2024.
+If you wish to volunteer to serve on the Board, please watch for our announcement that nominations are open for 2026, in either August or September of 2025.

 Board of Directors Meetings